KITS™ Version 4.17 is recommended for general use. User Manual pdf

 Pre-requisites, full install (as of June 2021)

-If you have a desktop computer, a PCIe - RS232 adaptor card is a more reliable solution, or
+If you have a desktop computer, a PCIe - RS232 adaptor card is a more reliable solution (Sunix has proven reliable), or

 If you have a notebook computer, you can use a USB-RS232 converter and add drivers.
 Either install this on all USB ports, or mark the correct USB port.

-English language installations of Microsoft Office require a relevant language Microsoft Office MUI (Multilingual User Interface) to run in another language.
+- English language installations of Office require a relevant language MS Office MUI (Multilingual User Interface).

-Non-English language installations of Microsoft Office require an English language Microsoft Office MUI.
+- Non-English language installations of Microsoft Office require the English language Microsoft Office MUI.